-The cases of more than 500 Rohingya in Bangladesh, including 300 individuals approved for resettlement have been on hold since October 2010 when the GOB halted third-country resettlement activities pending a review of its refugee policy.
-In February 2014, the GOB announced its national strategy on "Myanmar Refugees and Undocumented Myanmar Nationals in Bangladesh."
-The U.S. government is encouraged by GOB commitments made in the national strategy, particularly to survey and list undocumented Rohingya and to allow third country resettlement to continue.
+In February 2014, the Government of Bangladesh (GOB) announced its national strategy on "Myanmar Refugees and Undocumented Myanmar Nationals in Bangladesh".
+The GOB completed the main census of the undocumented Rohingya during the first half of June and plans to publish the census results in December.
+The issuance of information cards will follow which we understand will ensure protection and access to basic services, including freedom of movement, access to livelihood, and education opportunities to the Rohingya who took part in the census.
+The U.S. government is encouraged by GOB commitments made in the national strategy, including the resumption of third country resettlement.
 We are prepared to resume resettlement activity immediately upon notification by the GOB that we may proceed.
 In addition, we expect ongoing UNHCR referrals of urban Burmese in India.